Enrollment: By Donation

 During the live session, you have the opportunity to ask questions of the speakers and to connect with peers in small groups.
 These sessions are participatory and driven by your questions.
 Each session is 2 hours long and we have live transcription available during all of our sessions.

-How to Start Farming will run for five consecutive weeks with one topic per week.
-Live sessions are held on Thursday evenings (5 pm PT, 6 pm MT, 7 pm CT, 8 pm ET, 9 pm AT).
+How to Start Farming will run for four consecutive weeks with one topic per week, with live sessions on Wednesday evenings at 5 pm PT, 6 pm MT, 7 pm CT, 8 pm ET, 9 pm AT

-If you require any accommodations to make this program accessible, don’t hesitate to reach out to Alex at alex@youngagrarians.org
+If you require any accommodations to make this program accessible, don’t hesitate to reach out to us at elearning@youngagrarians.org.

 Speakers